Overview

 Started in: March 2016

-Places: Delhi, Odisha, Telangana and Rajasthan
+Places: Delhi and Rajasthan

 At Sony India, we wish to make education accessible and interactive for children across the country.
 To promote interactive and fun learning sessions, our Hole in the Wall Campaign provides “Hole-in-the-Wall” learning kiosk and caretaker for poor children who are living in slum area or rural place.